FeliciaN7333/application-support-portfolio/04_SQL/README.md

 ---
 Example SQL queries used for troubleshooting and validation in an internal expense management application.
 These are written in a support troubleshooting style.

 ---
-# 04 — SQL Pack (10 queries)

-Example SQL queries used for troubleshooting and validation in an internal expense management application.
-These are written in a support troubleshooting style.

----